delabassee/odl2021-lab/step/serialization-filtering.md

 </copy>
 ```

-In `SerializationServer.java` copy and past the following:
+In `SerializationServer.java` copy and paste the following:

 ```java
 <copy>